Originate/guide/go/README.md

   when using the `net` and `os/user` packages.
   See [this article](https://dominik.honnef.co/posts/2015/06/go-musl)
   for more infomation.

+* __Package Management:__
+  Go does not use a central repository for third-party libraries, but links directly to the respective repositories and downloads (vendors) them into the code base using [glide](https://github.com/Masterminds/glide).
+  This has many advantages:
+  - no need to configure different repositories (various public repos, internal caches like Artifactory, etc).
+    Get your modules from anywhere, including private Git repos.
+  - there is no global namespace for package names anymore.
+    Library authors can pick the most appropriate name for their library, independently of whether this name is used elsewhere already
+  - the code base compiles on its own after checkout, without further downloads of dependencies.
+  - deployments never break,
+    even if hosted packages or entire package repositories slow down or cease to exist
+    (which has happened in the past)
+  - no floating version madness
+    or uncertainty whether a version was changed after publishing
+  - no reliance that every library author properly follows semantic versioning (which many don't)
+  - third-party code can be reviewed, analyzed, linted, and tested before being checked into the code base and used.
+    This ensures that quality third-party libraries are used
+  - a slow or unavailable package server does not prevent setups and deploys
+  - no bit rot since packages are bundled into a stand-alone binary that keep running all just by itself

 * __Small deployment:__
   Go binaries are very concise in size.